 This 45-minute program will teach children all about bats, including their anatomy and amazing physical adaptations, various lifestyles of bats from all over the world — including Long Island — and their ecological importance to the planet.
 Students will also learn about the conflicts bats are facing, why the United Nations declared 2011-2012 International Year of the Bat, and how they can help.
-The lesson will include a power point presentation, as well as various artifacts such as taxidermy bats, a bat skeleton, posters, and a bat fossil replica. $75 per class/group, up to 40 students.
+The lesson will include a power point presentation, as well as various artifacts such as taxidermy bats, a bat skeleton, posters, and a bat fossil replica. $175 per class/group, up to 40 students.
 Pre-k – 12th grade.
 (Please note this a slideshow presentation with no live animals).

 Birds of the Forest – 2 hours

-Experience Quantuck Creek and Quantuck Bay via kayak and learn about our local waterways, the creatures that live in them, and human impacts on the bays.
-This program is available to 5th through 12th graders, is weather dependent and available during mid-May through mid-October.
+Experience a freshwater ecosystem up close while kayaking on Old Ice Pond.
+This program is available to 6th through 12th graders, is weather dependent and available during mid-May through mid-October.

 Animals in Winter – 1 ½ or 2 hours

 A great winter field trip to the Quogue Wildlife Refuge allows students to learn all about what animals do in the winter.
 Migration, hibernation, and adaptation will be the topics explored in the nature center using a combination of live animals and taxidermy mounts and interesting animal artifacts.
 Afterwards, the students will enjoy a short guided walk in search of animal tracks, winter wildlife, and have a chance to see the animals in the outdoor cages.
 This program is appropriate for pre-k through 4th grade. $10 per student for 1.5 hour program; $12 per student for 2 hour program. ($120 minimum per guide/group)

 ** There is a $75.00 minimum per group/guide for onsite programs up to 1 ½ hours, $120 minimum per group/guide for 2-2 ½ hour programs, and a $200 minimum per group/guide for 3 ½ hour programs, with the exception of kayaking.